Historian and Scholar Philip

 PG: In a real

 sense, the public doesn’t have to know about the details.
-The
+The public

-give better performances because generally the composer knew better than the people who fixed him
+because generally the composer knew better than the people who fixed him

 up.
-Generally, if you have authentic sources, you get musically and dramatically superior
+Generally, if you have authentic sources, you get musically and

-a secondary source that improves on the original.
+I’ve never seen a secondary source that improves on the original.

 BD: How much